The Learning Environments office is located on the first floor of Steinmetz Hall, within the Learning Technologies and Environments suite in room 110.

 Public Computing Facilities

 Union College has several computing facilities available for public access.
 The Learning Commons (first floor, Schaffer Library) functions as an open public lab with Macintosh and Windows computers for students and is available during normal Schaffer Library Business hours.
-The Wold 24 Hour Computing Lab (Wold 118) is an open public lab with Macintosh computers that can run both Macintosh and Windows environments for students.
-The lab is open 24 hours, 7 days a week and Union ID cards are required for access to these labs.
+There is one 24 hour iMac workstation located on the first and second level of Wold.

 The ITS Help Desk is designed to be the primary point of contact for user support.
 Its purpose is to receive problem reports, requests, and questions regarding computing at Union College.
 You can email the Help Desk at firstname.lastname@example.org with your day-to-day computing issues.
 If your support need is not electronic classroom related but urgent, call extension 6400.
 The Help Desk office is located in Steinmetz Room 104.
 For urgent electronic classroom support, please call extension 7007.